WebComponentsGuide/webcomponents.guide/learn/javascript/classes.md

 console.assert(mypoint.isEmpty)

-// This will throw an Error!
+// This will throw an Error
 mypoint.isEmpty = false
 ```